 The area is also renowned for its caves.
-Odake is the largest and best known, and costs ¥500 to enter.
-You can also visit Mitsugo Cave for ¥300, which is only a further 10-minute walk from Odake.
+Otake is the largest and best known, and costs ¥600 to enter.
+You can also visit Mitsugo Cave for ¥500 (a 50-minute journey from Otake).

-Buses from Musashi Itsukaichi leave every 90 minutes, and take around 30 minutes to reach the Odakeshonyudoiriguchi bus stop.
-There’s not all that much else to do in the area, so you’ll need to commit a chunk ofyour day just to seeing the caves.
+Buses from Musashi Itsukaichi leave every 90 minutes, and take around 30 minutes to reach the Otakeshonyudoiriguchi bus stop.
+There’s not all that much else to do in the area, so you’ll need to commit a chunk of your day just to seeing the caves.
 In return, you can expect to see some impressive underground waterfalls, stalactites and ponds.

 There are plenty of other caves in the area for intrepid explorers, but many of them are off limits to the public—so enter at your personal and legal peril.

-This small soy sauce factory, apparently the only one left the Tokyo Metropolitan Area, is a five-minute wander from the station, and acts as a nice diversion if you’ve a little extra time.
+Kondo Brewing/Jozoh (近藤醸造) is a small soy sauce factory, apparently the only one left the Tokyo Metropolitan Area, is a fifteen-minute wander from the station, and acts as a nice diversion if you’ve a little extra time.
 They offer tours, but you’ll need to book in advance.
 Depending on when you arrive you might see (and smell) the bottling, pressing, and fermentation processes.